• Home

 • Artichoke Hearts: Do you love spinach and artichoke dip?
 Try substituting some of the spinach for artichoke hearts!
 Make sure you drain and squeeze the artichokes dry to remove all excess liquid.
 Chop the artichoke hearts and add them to the sauce when you add the spinach.

-• Chiles: Make it slightly spicy by adding a (4.5 ounce) can of drained and chopped green chiles to the mix!
+• Chiles: Make it slightly spicy by adding a (4.5 ounce) can of drained and chopped green chiles or cayenne pepper to taste to the spinach mixture before baking.

 • Bacon: Crispy bacon and creamy spinach are a match made in heaven!!
 Cook and roughly chop 4-6 slices of bacon.
 Sprinkle the bacon on top of the casserole when you add the breadcrumb topping.
 Bake according to recipe directions.